-The admission is free, and the owner of the museum will proudly guide you through his collections.
+Admission is free, and the owner of the museum will proudly guide you through his collections.

 He will also ask you for your favorite team worldwide and then show you everything he has about the country and the club in his collection.

 In short, you have to visit this museum if you are a football fan spending your holidays in Crete.